-- 7.2.
+- 7.1.
+Overall it is considered that the Authority has a robust Governance Framework and welcomes scrutiny as it further enables the Council to be assured that its governance arrangements are sound but also treated as a live and evolving framework which can adapt and respond to changes in the environment in which it operates. - 7.2.
 Following a review of the sources of assurance and evidence to support this AGS, it is our opinion that the Council's control environment operated effectively and provided an adequate level of control over identified risks in the 2022/23 financial year. - 7.3.
 As always, we continue to look for ways of how we can improve.
-There are agreed action plans in place resulting from our Internal Audit, External Audit and Independent Assessment process progress on these reports is provided to the Audit Committee on a regular basis. - 8.1.
+There are agreed action plans in place resulting from our Internal Audit, External Audit and Independent Assessment process progress on these reports is provided to the Audit Committee on a regular basis.

+8. Approval

+- 8.1.
 The undersigned are satisfied that the assessment is accurate and indicates that appropriate governance arrangements are in place at Mid Devon District Council. - 8.2.
 We will ensure that steps to address matters raised in the assessment to further enhance our governance arrangements will be taken over the coming year